Air Quality Archive

 Enhanced Regulatory Outreach Program Archive Listing

-regulatory departments.
+The Maricopa County Board of Supervisors adopted the following regulations in accordance with the Enhanced Regulatory Outreach Program policy in an effort to promote consistency and transparency among regulatory departments.
 The Maricopa County Air Quality Department has undertaken significant efforts since 2012 toward regulatory reform.

-The incorporation of federal standards into Maricopa County Air Pollution Control Regulations Rule 360 (New Source Performance Standards), Rule 370 (Federal Hazardous Air Pollutant Program), Rule 371 (Acid Rain), and Appendix G (Incorporated Materials).
-The incorporation was adopted by the BOS on November 7, 2018 and take immediate effect.|
+|AQ-2019-001||Incorporation By Reference||The incorporation of federal standards into Maricopa County Air Pollution Control Regulations Rule 360 (New Source Performance Standards), Rule 370 (Federal Hazardous Air Pollutant Program), Rule 371 (Acid Rain), and Appendix G (Incorporated Materials).
+The incorporation was adopted by the BOS on October 23, 2019 and take immediate effect.|

 The Air Quality Department is committed to providing multiple opportunities for stakeholder input regarding the adoption and amendment of all regulatory requirements.
 In the event the Department fails to observe adoption procedures pertaining to Maricopa County's Enhanced Regulatory Outreach Program policy, citizens can submit a complaint.